Synthesis powerhouse with distinctive wavetable timbres, Kaoss Physics, and Motion Sequencing 2.0.

 Use over 30 Modifiers to alter the character of any wavetable at load time.
 For instance, isolate the odd or even harmonics, add weight through anti-aliased quantization or saturation, or revisit the gritty character of old-school wavetable synths with the Vintage 8 & 12 options.

 The 13 Morph Types let you stretch, squeeze, reflect, and otherwise alter the wavetables in real-time, changing their timbre and—when modulated—creating additional motion in the sound.
 Sync creates classic swept-sync timbres, using only a single oscillator.
-Three special Morph Types—FM, AM, and Ring Mod—modulate Osc 2 with Osc 1, and even apply to samples.
+Three special Morph Types—FM, AM, and Ring Mod—modulate Osc 2 with Osc 1, and the last two even apply to samples.

 Using the unique A/B mode, oscillators can blend any two wavetables with phase-synchronous precision—different from simply layering voices—opening up a dimension of intermediate waveforms.
 Add body to otherwise "thin" waveforms, for instance, or a touch of sizzle to a mellow timbre.
 Even fade between two different "modifier" versions of the same wavetable.
 A/B Blend can be modulated in real-time, of course.